-Significant growth opportunities in Indian Battery Energy Storage System market: Industry players
+Significant growth opportunities in Indian battery energy storage system market: Industry players

 According to Alex Whitworth, Vice President & Head of Asia Pacific Power & Renewables Research, Wood Mackenzie, "Asia, led by China and India, now commands over 60 per cent of future global power demand, while India grapples with 75 per cent of fossil fuel-based power."
 Technological advancements are poised to quadruple wind and solar capacity in the coming two decades, Whitworth said, adding that the sector requires over USD 3 trillion of investment in the next decade, with wind and solar at the forefront, offering vast opportunities for industry stakeholders.

-Ishvar Dholakiya, Managing Director, Goldi Solar said the expo will help generate business worth hundreds of crores and generate lakhs of direct and indirect employment opportunities in the country.
+Rahul Bhutiani, Head- Sales & Marketing, Adani Solar, said, "As for Adani Solar's role in the government's target of 500 gigawatts by 2038 and net-zero emissions by 2070, we're expanding from a 4GW to a 10GW manufacturing capacity, positioning us to contribute significantly to meeting these goals, with a target of reaching 10 GW by 2027."
+Ishvar Dholakiya, Managing Director, Goldi Solar, said the expo will help generate business worth hundreds of crores and generate lakhs of direct and indirect employment opportunities in the country.

 "The investments will aid the government's vision of Make in India and Aatmanirbhar Bharat," Dholakiya said.

-German Ambassador to India and Bhutan Philipp Ackermann, Italy's Ambassador Vincenzo De Luca, Telangana State Renewable Energy Development Corporation vice chairman N Janaiah, Informa Markets Asia vice president Christopher Eve and India Senior Group Director Rajneesh Khattar attended the inaugural event.
-PTI KIS DRR
+N Janaiah, Vice Chairman and Managing Director, TSREDCO, said, "Green hydrogen, energy storage, e-mobility, and solar power are the pillars of a sustainable future.
+As a global community, we must unite to make renewable energy a reality."
+German Ambassador to India and Bhutan Philipp Ackermann, Italy's Ambassador Vincenzo De Luca, Informa Markets Asia vice president Christopher Eve and India Senior Group Director Rajneesh Khattar attended the inaugural event.
+PTI KIS DRR HVA